 Let’s explore how 401(k) employer matches work so that you can be more informed about your financial future and retirement planning when you’re making your next career decision.

 What is a 401(k) employer match?

 A 401(k) plan is an employer-sponsored retirement account that employees can pay into.
 Many employers match contributions up to a curtain percentage, so a 401(k) employer match is a type of added employee benefit on top of the investment account itself.

-So, if an employee contributes to their 401(k), employers will match this contribution up to a certain amount.
+- If an employee contributes to their employer-matching 401(k) program, employers will match this contribution up to a certain amount.
 Put simply, a 401(k) match program is essentially free money for employees.

 Why do employers match 401(k)?